-Wavelets Creative teams up with the Cedar Riverside People’s Center and Springboard for the Arts to present a very special self-guided, “virtual” installment of composer / director JG Everest’s Fall Sound Garden at Riverside Park in Minneapolis, running each day from 8am-8pm from Saturday Oct 10-Sunday Oct 18, during regular park hours. (see map below) Free and open to all, attendees can download the free ECHOES.xyz app (see instructions below) to hear the embedded audio tracks as they walk through the 3 acre section of Riverside Park, including site-specific commissioned poetry and live performances by the Free Range Orchestra & Dancers.
-Part of Wavelets Creative’s ongoing iNMiGRATiON series, bringing together a wide range of collaborating artists to create community-oriented engagement activities and immersive experiences. (scroll down for photos & video from our pop-up rehearsals)
+At Riverside Park in Fall 2020, the captured audio and visual elements of the pop-up rehearsal performances were then uploaded to a GPS / Cloud-based application that the greater public could access over a period of 8 days, while wandering through the park.
+This outdoor “virtual” experience ran each day from 8am-8pm from Saturday Oct 10-Sunday Oct 18, during regular park hours. (see map below) Free and open to all, attendees could download the free ECHOES.xyz app (see instructions below) to hear the embedded audio tracks as they moved through the 3 acre section of Riverside Park, including site-specific commissioned poetry and live performances by the Free Range Orchestra & Dancers.
+Part of Wavelets Creative’s ongoing iNMiGRATiON series, bringing together a wide range of collaborating artists to create community-oriented engagement activities and immersive experiences. (scroll down for photos from our pop-up rehearsals)

-Featuring commissioned site-specific poetry by Lisa Yankton, Chavonn Shen, Sagirah Shahid, Jeffrey Skemp, and Annette Schiebout, with performances by Free Range Orchestra musicians JG Everest, Carlene Williams, Matty Harris, William “Truth Maze” Harris, Tom Carlson, Bob DeBoer, Mark Niebuhr, Jeff Nichols, Brenda Bruggeman Cohen, and Whitney Loher, with movement scores by dancers Leslie O’Neil, Sarah Baumert, Erika Hansen, and Megan Mayer.
+THE FALL SOUND GARDEN at RIVERSIDE PARK features commissioned site-specific poetry by Lisa Yankton, Chavonn Shen, Sagirah Shahid, Jeffrey Skemp, and Annette Schiebout, with performances by Free Range Orchestra musicians JG Everest, Carlene Williams, Matty Harris, William “Truth Maze” Harris, Tom Carlson, Bob DeBoer, Mark Niebuhr, Jeff Nichols, Brenda Bruggeman Cohen, and Whitney Loher, with movement scores by dancers Leslie O’Neil, Sarah Baumert, Erika Hansen, and Megan Mayer.
 Photography by Sarah Musgrave and Randy Karels.

 This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.